1. Are there any rules, regulations, or laws that specifically prohibit advance payments or prepayments?

 The Act requires different rates for penalty payments as follows:

-Small Businesses, Nonprofit Organizations and Nonprofit Public Benefit Corporations (may include grantees for victim services and prevention programs): the penalty rate, per annum, is a rate of 10 percent above the United States Prime Rate on June 30 of the prior fiscal year.
-However, a nonprofit organization shall only receive a penalty payment if it has been awarded a contract or a grant for victim services and prevention programs that is less than $500,000.
-Penalties of $10 or less will not be paid.
-(GC Sections 927.6 and 927.7; SAM Section 8474 et seq.).
+Resource Conservation Districts, Small Businesses, Nonprofit Organizations and Nonprofit Public Benefit Corporations (may include grantees for victim services and prevention programs): the penalty rate, per annum, is a rate of 10 percent above the United States Prime Rate on June 30 of the prior fiscal year.

 Other Businesses (including local government grantees that provide victim services and prevention programs): the penalty rate, per annum, is 1 percent above the Pooled Money Investment Account daily rate as of June 30 of the preceding year.
 Penalties of $100 or less will not be paid.
 (GC Section 927.6; SAM Section 8474 et seq.)